|KM Abraham, PhD||Northeastern University; E-KEM Sciences|

 Dr. Dee Strand is a Senior Scientist at Wildcat Discovery Technologies.
 Dr. Strand has over twenty years of experience in materials research, development, and commercialization, primarily in the areas of energy storage and electronic applications.
 Prior to joining Wildcat in 2013, Dr. Strand served as a Research Fellow at Dow Chemical, where she was the technical lead in Dow Energy Materials, as well as the Principal Investigator on external research programs with universities and national labs on battery materials.
 Dr. Strand also has extensive experience in patent analysis and technical due diligence of new technologies.
 Dr. Strand completed her PhD in Analytical Chemistry at the University of Wisconsin-Madison, under the supervision of Professor John Schrag.
 Her PhD research focused on rheology and birefringence of polymeric solutions.
 Dr. Strand also holds a Master of Science degree in Chemistry from the California Institute of Technology and a Bachelor of Science degree in Chemistry from North Dakota State University.

 Dr. Venkataraman Thangadurai is full professor of chemistry at the University of Calgary, Canada.
 He is a Fellow of the Royal Society of Chemistry, United Kingdom.
 He received his BSc from Sacred Heart College in Tirupattur, India in 1989 and his MSc from Muthurangam Government Arts College in Vellore, India in 1991.
 He received his PhD from the Indian Institute of Science, Bangalore, India in 1999 and did his PDF at the University of Kiel, Germany.
 He received a prestigious PDF fellowship from the Alexander von Humboldt Foundation, Bonn, Germany.
 Dr. Thangadurai received his Habilitation degree from the University of Kiel in 2004 and started his independent career in Calgary in 2005.
-He received the prestigious Keith Laidler Award from the Canadian Society of Chemistry in 2016 for his outstanding contributions to physical chemistry.
-His current research activities include discovery of novel ceramic membranes and mixed ion and electron conductors for all-solid-state-Li batteries, solid oxide fuel cells, solid oxide electrolysis cells, and electrochemical gas sensors.
+He received the prestigious Keith Laidler Award from the Canadian Society for Chemistry (CSC) in 2016 for his outstanding contributions to physical chemistry.
+His current research activities include discovery of novel ceramic membranes and mixed ion and electron conductors for all-solid-state batteries, solid oxide cells, and electrochemical gas sensors.

 |Rick Thompson||Dell EMC|